rustprooflabs/pgosm-flex/docs/ROUTING.md

 This was picked to illustrate how the calculated access control columns, `route_motor`, `route_cycle` and `route_foot`, can influence route selection.

+> Note:  The vertex IDs in my test database will not necessary match the vertex IDs in your database!

 ```bash
 Name    |Value                 |